nazhiftahta/nolimit-ds-test-nazhif/README.md

 ## Notes for Reviewers

-- The fine-tuned model checkpoint is not committed because model weight files are large.
+- The fine-tuned model checkpoint is hosted on Hugging Face Hub because model weight files are large.
 - The notebook contains the task-specific results and example outputs.
 - `data/sample_input.csv` is included for local verification.
 - `docs/flowchart.png` documents the end-to-end pipeline.